bitrise-io/devcenter/_articles/reviews/how-to-run-your-images-locally-on.md

    If you want to just jump into the container and experiment inside, you can replace `--rm bitriseio/docker-android:latest bitrise run WORKFLOW` with `-it bitriseio/docker-android:latest bash` to start an interactive bash shell inside the container.
 For example, `docker run --privileged --env CI=false --volume "$(pwd):/bitrise/src" --volume "/var/run/docker.sock:/var/run/docker.sock" -it bitriseio/docker-android:latest bash`.

-## Getting started

-In general, if your project is an Android project but you don't use Android NDK, to preserve precious disk space, you should use the [bitriseio/docker-android](https://quay.io/repository/bitriseio/android) docker image.
+	In general, if your project is an Android project but you don't use 	Android NDK, to preserve precious disk space, you should use the 		[bitriseio/docker-android (https://quay.io/repository/bitriseio/android) docker image.
 You can find other official Bitrise docker images [on our Quay page](https://quay.io/organization/bitriseio).
 In this guide, we'll use the `bitriseio/docker-android` one.

-1. Open your Terminal / Command Line.
 2. Download docker images from the [Quay](https://quay.io/organization/bitriseio) running this command:

    `docker pull bitriseio/docker-android:latest`